 Colorado School of Mines, Golden, CO.
 June 24 - July 29, 2018

 An intensive 5-week-long summer program for mathematically talented high school students, designed to expose these students to the beauty of advanced mathematical ideas and to new ways of thinking.
 Mathcamp is a vibrant community, made up of a wide variety of people who share a common love of learning and passion for mathematics, where students can explore undergraduate and even graduate-level topics while building problem-solving skills that will help them in any field they choose to study.

-Online (students can be in any location with Internet access), Late June – August
+Online (students can be in any location with internet access), 12 weeks from early June – early September